• Art magazine

 In his artist apartment, the Hamburg painter spends most of the time in or on the bed where he can look at the sky.
 When it rains, he prefers the winter garden.
 Or he relaxes on the comfortable " Nebula Nine" sofa from Moroso , which he bought shortly after his termination.
 To do this, he borrowed the money from his mother and paid it off for over a year.
 The "Eames Lounge Chair" has only been there for a year or two, but it has always been a dream of him.
 In his narrow apartment it fits perfectly with the rest of the interior.

-One Hamburg visited the artist Paul Schrader in his studio at home and had the chance to look behind the scenes:
+ONE Hamburg visited the artist Paul Schrader in his home studio and had the chance to look behind the scenes:

 Designer studio by Nicola Metzger - Living and working under one roof